 Its automated tendering feature lets you tender information in one place so you can compare prices and choose the vendor with the best offer.
 And with functions like Blanket Order, you can schedule multiple orders with a previously agreed price.

 Meanwhile, before agreeing with suppliers, you should also be careful not to get caught in contract renewal traps.
 Suppliers are businesses too, and they intend to keep customers like you, so they often make contracts that ensure you continue to buy from them.
 However, be sure the contract won’t affect your business negatively in the long run.

 You should also ensure that you are not spending on unnecessary expenses.
 Sometimes, before releasing funds for an expense, you should pause to think if that purchase is necessary.
 If it is, you should also ask if there is a better way that won’t cost as much.

 Another area where SMEs suffer is losing skilled workforce to competitors, especially the bigger ones in the same industries.
 Now, larger firms can promise personal growth and career stability, but there are other reasons why talents leave SMEs.

-For example, after the Brexit vote in the UK, EU citizens, who provide the extra help in the workforce, left the country with uncertainties over their future status and rights.
-The Great Resignation has also left several businesses looking for talents.
+For example, after the Brexit vote in the UK, EU citizens, who provide extra help in the workforce, left the country with uncertainties over their future status and rights.
+The Great Resignation has also left several businesses looking for talent.